How much does moving to the suburbs cost vs. staying in NYC?

-If you plan on making the leap from a no-car family to a two-car family, you're looking at close to an additional $20,000 a year.
+If you plan on making the leap from a no-car family to a two-car family in the suburbs, you're looking at an additional $20,000 or more a year.
 If you already own a car, you may find insurance is cheaper in the suburbs.
 Smith says his premiums halved when he moved to Connecticut.

 There are some suburbs that are more walkable than others and that makes a difference for the number of cars you plan on parking in your driveway.
 Ross identifies Larchmont, Pelham, and some of the river towns like Hastings and Dobbs Ferry as more walkable than others.

 Ross says a lot of her clients pay for parking garages in the city at a cost of around $500-$600 per month and the move to the suburbs removes that cost.
 "It's not like you are saving that money when you move to the suburbs but it's spent in other buckets," she says.

-Home insurance will vary depending on the risk associated with your suburban home, says Davon Barrett, a certified financial planner with Francis Financial.
-He points out the annual premium usually falls within the range of $1,200 to $2,000 per year but that can vary.
+Home insurance will vary depending on the risk associated with your suburban home, Barrett says.
+He says the annual premium usually falls within the range of $1,200 to $2,000 per year but that can vary.

 In addition, Ross points out that nursery school and activities for children also tend to be a lot less expensive in the suburbs.
-"In general it's a wash—you are just spending your dollars in different places," she says.
+"The cost of every part of living is more expensive but it is a less expensive consideration to be in the suburbs," Ross says.